-Notre Dame Cathedral is one of the most stunning locations in Paris, there is no doubt about it.
+Notre Dame Cathedral is one of the most stunning locations in Paris, from its intricately-detailed facade to the shimmering stained-glass windows.
 Entry to the 1,000-year-old church is free and it’s a must-do for your one week in Paris itinerary.

 Nearby, I recommend visiting some pretty unique locations in Paris, including the Shakespeare & Company Bookstore, as well as Odette Cafe.

 Peruse through old novels in the heart of Paris and then grab a coffee and profiterole snack at Odette.
 Make sure you head to the tiny second floor and grab a seat near the window, looking out to Notre Dame.